Skip to content

 Fully Insured Group Health Plans

 Fully insured plans are the most familiar option.
 The practice pays a fixed monthly premium to an insurance carrier, and the carrier assumes all claims risk.
-These plans are simple to administer and predictable from a budgeting standpoint.
+These plans can be simpler to administer and predictable within the plan year, which makes them attractive for practices that want a straightforward implementation.

 Level-Funded Health Plans

-Level-funded plans combine features of fully insured and self-insured coverage.
-The practice pays a fixed monthly amount, but that payment is partially based on expected claims rather than pooled averages.
+Level-funded plans combine features of insured and self-funded coverage.
+The practice pays a fixed monthly amount, but that payment is commonly built on expected claims rather than broad pooled averages.
+From a budgeting perspective, it feels like a fixed-premium plan, which is why physician practices often like it as a transition step.

 Self-Funded Group Health Plans

 Self-funded plans allow physician practices to pay claims directly while using stop-loss insurance to protect against catastrophic losses.
-These plans offer the highest level of control, customization, and long-term savings potential.
+These plans typically offer the highest level of control, customization, and long-term savings potential because leadership can influence plan design, reporting, and vendor accountability more directly.

 How Practice Size Impacts Health Insurance Strategy